 - Principle 2: ACNC staff will follow policies and procedures in carrying out their duties

 - The ACNC is the independent national regulator of charities.
-The ACNC Commissioner and staff are subject to legislation and policies that are designed to promote and support a high standard of public administration.
+The ACNC Commissioner, Assistant Commissioner and ACNC staff are subject to legislation and policies that are designed to promote and support a high standard of public administration.
 The legislation and policies include requirements that apply to all Commonwealth public servants, requirements that apply specifically to ATO staff, and requirements that apply only to ACNC staff.
+Key pieces of the framework which governs the conduct of ACNC staff are:

 Applies to all APS staff, including ACNC staff